Learn how to start a travel blog and how to make money online…

 A) Can I really make money blogging?

 Yes, absolutely.
-Blogging is one of the most exciting digital nomad careers out there and you will learn a huge amount about an absolutely staggering range of topics.
+If you want to start a travel blog you should get excited!
+It is one of the most exciting digital nomad careers out there and you will learn a huge amount about an absolutely staggering range of topics.
 You can apply this newfound knowledge to all kinds of online ventures.

-B) Do I need to speak English to start a travel blog?
+B) Do I need to speak English to start my own travel blog?

 Blogging online in your native tongue can be a huge advantage as you will not have as much competition as if you were blogging in English.
 Your total market may be smaller but it’s easier to lock down a larger percentage of that market and build a recognisable brand fairly quickly.

 C) Travel blogging seems so saturated now, am I too late to start a blog?